cancerit/cgpbox/README.md

 ````

 Additionally all of the data in the output folder is packaged as a tar.gz for easy retrieval (example data set: `$MOUNT_POINT/result_HCC1143_vs_HCC1143_BL.tar.gz`).
 Please see `examples/run.params` for an example of using post-exec to push your data to AWS.

-## Input requirements
-__cgpbox__ expects to be provided with a pair of BAM files (one tumour, one normal) each:

-* Mapped with BWA-mem
-	* Having valid ReadGroup headers including LB and SN tags
-	* See SAM/BAM specification [here](https://samtools.github.io/hts-specs/SAMv1.pdf) for more details.
-* Duplicates marked.
-* BAM indexes created.

-### Data mapped in different fashion
-Data mapped using a different algorithm _may_ process successfully however we are unlikely to be able to provide detailed support.

-If you already have a mapped BAM you can re-map with all of the above handled for you using the `bwa_mem.pl` script which is part of [PCAP-core](https://github.com/ICGC-TCGA-PanCancer/PCAP-core).

 ## Primary analysis software